 The further we got into finishing our home and getting closer to creating a place that was really home, we also felt more ease with Mike’s long hours and the travel.
 We found space for family time and Hayes started school.
 We sure had some fights though when we were both exhausted after a long week of Mike being gone.
 We always found that a good night’s sleep fixed most of that.
 The traveling felt less stressful to me having a home base and my days were more consistent.

 What I began to realize after that first few years and once I found my footing as a mom, was that this wasn’t about one or the other getting something.
 I realized this was all within a balance.
 By me taking more parenting on I in turn was offered a lack of financial weight on my shoulders so I could develop my dreams and also have the time with my son when he was young and small (something I never wanted to miss more of then I felt I could).
 By Mike working this way and traveling, he was giving that security and space to me and what a gift to give to me and vice versa.
 I know this is a season of life just like the season of working side-by-side was for us.
 We still are doing that it just looks slightly different and it may or may not look different again at some point.
-Ultimately we are choosing to fight together for the same thing; building a financially stable life in a place we want to raise a family while pursuing our creative dreams.
+Ultimately we are choosing to fight together for the same thing; building a financially stable life in a place we want to raise a family through effective financial planning while pursuing our creative dreams.
 It just means there are gives and takes to make the dream happen.
 Communicating about the challenges and weights of those moments is the most important thing I learned.
 When it feels hard, we talk about it without judgement.
 We work through it.
 We ask what the other needs and we bend one way or the other.
 It took time for me to really see this and grieve this shift of our working relationship, but I am so glad I have grabbed on to this and the understanding of what a marriage and partnership is now in a whole new way thanks to parenting.

 These days.
 Mike’s job is similar, his client is still the same plus he has another but he is doing about the same thing.
 He works remote and he still travels.
 He has an upcoming trip to produce content with his team and I am both excited for him, but also know it will be hard work for him and for I in different ways.
 Hayes will miss him.
 I will miss him.
 He will miss us.
 But I know that because he has this amazing opportunity I have been able to create my store and I have gotten to do it while learning who I am as a mother and being present with our son.
 Mike told me the other day he is debating about taking some time on the trip to take a personal trip and two years ago I would have resented that, but I know more then ever the importance of this for him.
 I know that by me giving him that we gain a stronger him when he returns and frankly the guy deserves it.
 Just like he is providing me this long weekend by going to Texas with Hayes and visiting family, while I finish prepping for our upcoming launch.
 It is a natural give and take to make it all happen because that is how a partnership works.